 DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 READ THE FULL DISCLOSURE FOR MORE INFO.
 ALL AFFILIATE LINKS ARE MARKED #ad

-Finding a new camera that checks all the boxes for current cinematography standards involves factoring all the high-costs for bodies, interchangeable lenses, lighting, audio equipment, and more.
+Finding a new camera that checks all the boxes for current cinematography standards can be confusing.

 1. Black Magic Pocket Cinema Camera 4K (BMPCC4K)

 The Black Magic Pocket Cinema Camera 4k is one of the most popular, affordable cinema cameras for filmmaking.
 This camera has outstanding capabilities despite its size.